 HDL cholesterol travels through your bloodstream removing cholesterol from where it doesn’t belong—meaning it removes the “sticky” LDL cholesterol that can clog your arteries.
 HDL cholesterol also helps to keep your blood vessels healthy by continually repairing the endothelium, the inner lining of your blood vessels.

 In addition, there’s research to suggest that having normal HDL cholesterol levels can help you to avoid Alzheimer’s disease.

-What is the HDL cholesterol normal range?
-The HDL cholesterol normal range is 40–65 mg/dL for women; 35–65 mg/dL for men.
+What is the HDL cholesterol optimal range?
+The HDL cholesterol optimal range is 40–65 mg/dL for women; 35–65 mg/dL for men.